bafflingbits/graph_n4_solution/README.md

 `X = sum_i f_i g_i`

-in which case we have proven ("derived") that `X` is also a constraint on our solutions.
+in which case we have proven ("derived") that `X` is also constrained to zero on our solutions.
+Or said another way, `X` can be included in out set of polynomial constraints and it describes the same constraint system.

 (In fact this relates to the sense in which a Groebner basis is a "simpler" description of the polynomial constraint system.
-Because with a Groebner basis, it becomes simple to determine if it is possible to solve this for a given `X`, and also simple to calculating the "lifting" coefficients (`g_i`) if it is possible.)
+Because with a Groebner basis, it becomes simple to determine if it is possible to solve this for a given `X`, and also simple to calculate the "lifting" coefficients (`g_i`) if it is possible.)

 ## Symmetry considerations

-The constraints to be a monochromatic graph are symmetric to node and color relabelling.
+The constraints to be a monochromatic graph are symmetric to a permutations of variables that correspond to just relabeling the nodes or colors.

-Note that this doe NOT mean the polynomial constraints individually have this symmetry.
+Note that this does NOT mean the polynomial constraints individually have this symmetry.
 But it does mean that if you take any constraint polynomial, and apply a relabelling of the nodes or colors, you will get another polynomial constraining the system.